Best Anonymous Email Services

 What We Looked For

-The strongest privacy credentials with Proton ownership and open-source code, but requires an email to sign up so it is not fully anonymous.
-Best for users who want verifiable privacy backed by a reputable organization rather than true anonymity.
+Proton offers the strongest privacy credentials because of its open-source code and reputation.
+It isn't fully anonymous since you need an email address to sign up.
+This service works best for users who want verifiable privacy backed by a reputable organization instead of true anonymity.

 - Owned by Proton, one of the most trusted privacy companies